 Are the people of PNG receptive to the gospel?

-How will we get supplies and food?
+How do we get supplies and food?

 Is there good healthcare in PNG?

-No. There is not much available in PNG in regards to healthcare.
+There is not much available in PNG in regards to healthcare.

-Will we have internet available?
+What communication do we have available?